Joniii11/discord-bot-template/docs/command-system.md

 ## Permissions

+The command system provides a comprehensive permissions system that controls who can execute commands.
+It supports both standard Discord permissions and custom permission logic.

+### Permission Types

-Commands can have permission requirements that are checked before execution.
-The permission system provides several ways to control who can use each command.
+The permission system includes several ways to control access:

+1. **Discord Permissions**: Standard Discord permission flags for both users and the bot
+2. **Command Restriction Flags**:
+   - `guildOnly`: Commands that can only be used in servers, not DMs
+   - `dmOnly`: Commands that can only be used in DMs, not servers
+   - `ownerOnly`: Commands that can only be used by the bot owner
+3. **Role-Based Access**: Restrict commands to users with specific role IDs
+4. **Custom Permission Checks**: Custom functions that implement complex permission logic

-### Setting Command Permissions
+### Setting Up Permissions

 You can define permissions in the command options: